lineyha/real-time-bus-tracker-system/README.md

 # receiver circuit
 <img src="image/receiverCircuit.png" width="500">

-upload receiver and transmitter code according to "receiverArduinoCode" and "transmitterArduinoCode"
+upload receiver and transmitter code according to "receiverCircuitCode" and "transmitterCircuitCode"

 create sql table to save longitude and latitude values coming from the gps module